The Erasmus+ scheme exists to promote study abroad principally within the European Union although it also extends to some countries outside the Union.

 You will carry out a research project worth 30 ECTS credits.
 It is acceptable to do this in a laboratory outside the University, for instance with a company or a research institution.

-During the year away you remain registered at York, but tuition fees are neither due at York nor at the host institution.
+During the year away you remain registered at York and will pay reduced tuition fees.
+(No fees are payable to the host institution.)

-If you think another level would be more appropriate, could you please contact Michael Schultze.
-When registering at the Language Teaching Centre, your current level will be checked, and you will be admitted to a course at a level that is most suitable for you.
+If you think another level would be more appropriate, could you please contact Katie Smith.
+When registering with Languages For All, your current level will be checked, and you will be admitted to a course at a level that is most suitable for you.
 At the end of each LFA course there will be an assessment which you are required to pass.

 Tuition fees for the language courses will be reimbursed at the end of the second year, as long as you have completed the course satisfactorily, and are registered to take the Year in Europe.